purna00/mithranandapuram-vamanamoorthy-temple/README.md

 </h2>

 <p align="center">
-  <strong>A responsive temple website built with HTML5, CSS3 and JavaScript</strong>
+  <strong>A modern, responsive temple website designed to bring heritage and tradition to the digital world.</strong>
 </p>

 <p align="center">